sph-mn/sace/readme.md

 resource exactly
   1
   that the admin owns
-  is required
+  exists
--> "exactly 1 resource that the admin owns is required."
+-> "exactly 1 resource that the admin owns exists."

 handler
   if
-    queue empty
+    the queue is empty
   then sleeps
--> "if queue empty then handler sleeps."
+-> "if the queue is empty then handler sleeps."

 iff
   feature flag is set